 In 2014, the Turkvision Songs Competition was held in its facilities.

 Meanwhile, if we continue some 1500 meters to the east, on Khusaina Yamasheva Avenue and also on the banks of the river, we will reach the Kazan Arena.
 It is one of the most modern football stadiums in the world.

 Its construction cost 450 million dollars and was in charge of the American firm Populus, who was also present in important works around the world, such as the Emirates Stadium, the home of the Arsenal in London and the remodeling of Wimbledon.
 The Kazan Arena It was opened in July 2013, for the Universiades of that year that were held in this city.

 Its capacity is 45,379 and it is the home of FC Rubin Kazan, the city’s soccer team, which currently plays in the first league of Russian football.

-This stadium hosted the Universiades of 2013, the Confederations Cup 2017 and this year, 6 matches of the 2018 FIFA World Cup will be held in its facilities.
+This stadium hosted the Universiades of 2013, the Confederations Cup 2017 and this year, 6 matches of the 2018 FIFA World Cup were held in its facilities.

 Gastronomy and Nightlife

 Kazan has a wide gastronomic offer.
 Their meals are varied and many have goose meat as the main ingredient.
 The tartar cuisine does not use too many spices.